wp-plugins/basic-google-maps-placemarks/readme.txt

 = How can I get help when I'm having a problem? =

+**Don't e-mail me.
+I automatically delete any support requests that come in over e-mail.
+Follow the steps below instead.**

 1. Read the Basic Usage and Advanced Usage sections of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 2. Read the answers on this page.
 3. Check [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks), because there's a good chance your problem has already been answered there.